Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 <a href="{{ page.root }}/fig/03-06-08.png">
   <img src="{{ page.root }}/fig/03-06-08.png" alt="A table of the same format as the Kraken report but for both samples at once." />
 </a>

+> ## Exercise 1:
+> Looking back at the [information]{https://cloud-span.github.io/metagenomics01-qc-assembly/00-introduction-meta/index.html} we have about our dataset are we seeing the species that we expect in our Kraken output?
+Are there any that we don't expect, and if so why do you think we might be seeing them?
+Remember we have run this taxonomic assignment using the Standard 8GB database.
+> > ## Solution
+> > We are seeing _Listeria monocytogenes_, _Pseudomonas aeruginosa_, _Bacillus subtilis_, _Escherichia coli_ and _Salmonella enterica_ in the Kraken output.
+> > We do not see _Saccharomyces cerevisiae_ in the output and this is likely because of database choice the Standard 8GB does not contain Fungi.
+This is likely why we are seeing some organisms that aren't supposed to be in our dataset as these may be the closest approximation in this Kraken database.
+This is why database choice is important!
+You should aim to use the most comprehensive database for the compute power available to you.
+> > Something about Limosilactobacillus fermentum...
+> {: .solution}

 > ## Exercise 3: Taxonomic level of assignment